 [Regulation 196E inserted in Gazette 10 Dec 2004 p.
 5897-8.]

 196F.
-Member may divide account into sub-accounts
+Sub-accounts, Member may request etc.

 (1) A Term Allocated Pension Member may request the Board to divide the Member’s term allocated pension account into a cash sub-account and an investment sub-account.